Chefs Notes

 2:50 pm - Getting Started

 I actually made this fairly early yesterday afternoon.
-It was a busy day, I had a lot going on, and I need to get dinner done fast.
+It was a busy day, I had a lot going on, and I needed to get dinner done fast.
 That always seems to be the way.

 I started cooking at 2:50 pm and the first step was to turn the oven on to 425°F. Then I filled a medium pot with hot salted water and put it on high.
+Starting with hot water from the tap shaves a few minutes off the boiling time, which matters when you're racing the clock.

 2:51 pm - Ham & Onions